Zohrah Sulaiman: Career

 In 1988, she started working as a school teacher, and in 1989, she enrolled in Universiti Brunei Darussalam (UBD).
-After that, she rose to the position of Deputy Vice-Chancellor at UBD.
+After that, became Deputy Vice-Chancellor at UBD.
 In 2013, she moved to UTB, where she was named Vice-Chancellor in 2015.
-She has overseen the development of UTB into a highly esteemed organization and is the recipient of several honours and distinguished positions, such as the ASEAN Science and Technology Meritorious Service Medal and the ASAIHL Fellowship.
+She is the recipient of the ASEAN Science and Technology Meritorious Service Medal and the ASAIHL Fellowship.

 In 2006, she discovered three new species of Gastromyzon fish in the Temburong River alongside her colleagues from the National University of Singapore: Gastromyzon aeroides, Gastromyzon cranbrooki, and Gastromyzon venustus.
 She and her colleagues made the discovery of new freshwater mussels in Borneo in 2021.

 She and her PhD student jointly held two patents related to the manufacturing of biodiesel from the local paddy known as "Laila."
 From 1994 to 2013, she was a genetics, population, and molecular genetics instructor at UBD.
-From 2013 until 2022, she gave her own time to continue educating UBD students.
 She was named an Honorary Professor at the College of Science at Swansea University from 2018 to 2023, an adjunct professor at UBD from 2020 to 2022, and an instructor of biology in the School of Applied Sciences and Mathematics, UTB since 29 October 2020.

 A MoU was signed by UTB Vice-Chancellor Zohrah, Brunei Shell Petroleum, and Shell Deepwater Borneo on 3 December 2020, with the aim of advancing artificial intelligence collaboration under the "AI: Gift to Nation."
 In order to improve student exchanges, academic partnerships, and cybersecurity measures in Brunei, UTB and ITPSS signed a MoU on 20 March 2023, with her playing a significant role in the signing.
 In her capacity as deputy chairperson, she welcomed a group from the Konsortium Universiti Universitas Borneo (KUUB) on 23 January 2024, to talk about upcoming joint initiatives that supports talent development, innovation, and education among Borneo universities.